mautic/documentation/en/contacts/contact_monitoring.md

 JS tracking method was implemented in Mautic 1.4 and recommended as the primary way of website tracking.
 To implement it, go to *Mautic configuration* > *Landing Page Settings* to find the JS tracking code build for your Mautic instance and insert it code before ending `<body/>` tag of the website you want to track.
 Or copy the code below and change the URL to your Mautic instance.

+Mautic sets cookies with a lifetime of 2 years.
+Returning visitors are identified exclusively by the cookies.
+If no cookie exists yet, Mautic creates a new contact and sets the cookies.
+Make sure your website url is entered in the CORS settings.

 ```
 <script>
     (function(w,d,t,u,n,a,m){w['MauticTrackingObject']=n;